 WHY DO I NEED MAINTENANCE ON MY MINI-SPLIT?

-Since ductless mini-splits are so small, they don’t hold a lot of refrigerant (also known as “Freon” or coolant).
-A small leak may not significantly affect a typical split system for a while.
-However, you’ll be much more likely to notice a performance drop with even small leaks if you have a mini-split system.
-During a maintenance procedure, we’ll check the charge of a mini-split and try to locate any leaks.
+On any type of AC unit, regular maintenance helps prevent underperformance, poor indoor air quality, and premature failure.
+Since ductless mini-splits are so small, they don't hold a lot of refrigerant (also known as “Freon”).
+A tiny leak may not significantly affect a typical AC system or heat pump for a while.
+However, you'll be much more likely to notice a performance drop with even small leaks if you have a mini-split system.
+Maintenance procedures for mini-splits often include checking those refrigerant levels to make sure the amount is just right to keep you comfortable.

-With a good maintenance plan in place, you can expect better air quality, a more comfortable home, a more efficient HVAC system, and a longer-lasting unit.
+That's all to say that with a good maintenance plan in place, you can expect better air quality, a more comfortable home, a more efficient HVAC system, and a longer-lasting unit.

 WHAT TO EXPECT ON A MAINTENANCE CALL FOR A DUCTLESS MINI-SPLIT